openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 ### Convert resources using a webhook

 Rather than using a controller to convert the resources after they have been accepted by the API server, we could use a ValidatingAdmissionWebhook to convert resources as updates are applied.
-This has the benefit of applying updates sychronously to both API groups.
+This has the benefit of applying updates synchronously to both API groups.

 However, it also adds additional complexity"
 - If the conversion webhook accepts the change and writes out the Cluster API resources